pravirgoosari/CandidStance/README.md

 - **CI/CD**: GitHub → AWS CodeBuild → Amazon ECR → K3s
 - **Container**: Docker (linux/amd64)
 - **Package Manager**: pnpm

+## Research limitations

+Searches cover grouped topics to limit API costs and may miss relevant evidence.
+Article retrieval is restricted to configured news/government domains; inaccessible pages fall back to clearly labeled search excerpts.
+The system does not establish that a politician has no position when evidence is missing.
+Historical statements must retain their time context.
+AI support checks reduce unsupported claims but are not a guarantee of accuracy.

+Legacy summaries are excluded from the new evidence cache.
+The database schema in `lib/database/schema.sql` is applied by deployment before the application update.
+New local databases must also load this schema.
+Use `pnpm test` for mocked citation, cache, and retrieval tests without API calls.

 ## Getting Started